RVihaan/RemyaJayachandran/VSDsquadron-mini-internship.md

 opcode: A 7-bit field specifying the opcode of the instruction

 # U-Type Instruction Format is used for instructions that involve a 20-bit immediate value that is shifted left by 12 bits.
-This format is used for instructions like LUI (Load Upper Immediate) and AUIPC (Add Upper Immediate to PC).

 imm[31:12]: A 20-bit immediate value.